adriangibbons/php-fit-file-analysis/README.md

 <h3>Disclaimer</h3>
 <ul>
-<li>php-FIT-File-Reader and the files associated with it ("the Software") is provided "as-is” and without warranty.<li>
+<li>php-FIT-File-Reader and the files associated with it ("the Software") is provided "as-is” and without warranty.</li>
 <li>Use of the Software and reliance on the data it provides is at your own risk.
-GPS-FIT is not liable for any loss (data, reputation, revenue or otherwise) you may experience.
+GPS-FIT is not liable for any loss (data, reputation, revenue or otherwise) you may experience.</li>